 Faith Community Garden

 Faith Community Garden was born out of the vision of a handful of church members, who wondered if a large piece of lawn on church property could be put to use growing food for people in this community.
-Faith Community Garden is now in its fifth season, since being built in 2011!
-The project has evolved over that time with significant contributions from many volunteers, as well as the exciting, more recent addition of Maple Alley Inn gardeners.
+Since being built in 2011, the FCG has evolved over that time with significant contributions from many volunteers, as well as the exciting, more recent addition of Maple Alley Inn gardeners.

 Due to Faith Lutheran Church’s ongoing partnership with Maple Alley Inn (a community meal program of the Opportunity Council that serves weekly right here in the church social hall), Faith Community Garden now includes a garden-to-table component for the MAI meal program as well, guided by expert volunteer, Ed Wood.
 Ed also serves FCG as the general on-site garden consultant and has been a tremendous resource to individual gardeners and to FCG as a whole.
 During the 2014 season, Ed (and his volunteer crew) harvested over 2500 pounds of produce from FCG alone for the MAI meal program.